colinmcintosh/SLIDER-cli/README.md

-# slider-cli
+# SLIDER CLI
-Command-line implementation of the RAMMB/CIRA SLIDER tool in Golang
+A command-line implementation of the RAMMB/CIRA SLIDER tool in Golang.

 ## Feature To-Do List
  - [ ] Loop